Zenlytic/metrics_layer/docs/docs/4_querying/2_queries.md

 # Getting SQL and running queries

-There are two main methods for interacting with SQL in metrics_layer `get_sql_query`, which gets the SQL necessary to calculate your request, but doesn't run it, and `query`, which gets that SQL and runs it against your warehouse.
+There are two main methods for interacting with SQL in Metrics Layer `get_sql_query`, which gets the SQL necessary to calculate your request, but doesn't run it, and `query`, which gets that SQL and runs it against your warehouse.

 In both of these methods there are two ways to use Metrics Layer, using SQL with a `MQL` tag for metrics, or specifying lists of metrics and dimensions.